kerrerain/guolmel/README.md

 # guolmel
-Budget managed by a webmail
+Simple budget management based on a webmail.